Founded July 1, 2007 to better reflect the University's commitment to large-scale

 Organizations from around the globe have benefited from the leadership and advanced computing skills of Center alumni.

-University employers in the US include Arizona State, Duke University, Iowa State, NYU, Oregon State, Penn State, San Diego State, Syracuse University, University of California-Davis, University of Massachusetts-Amherst, University of Minnesota, University of Texas-Austin, and Washington University-St. Louis.
+University employers in the US include Arizona State, Duke University, Iowa State, NYU, Oregon State, Penn State, San Diego State, Stanford University, Syracuse University, University of California-Davis, University of Massachusetts-Amherst, University of Minnesota, University of Texas-Austin, and Washington University-St. Louis.

 International employers include Cambridge University, Nanyang Technological University-Singapore, National Taiwan University, Oxford University, Pierre and Marie Curie University-Paris, Royal Institute of Technology-Stockholm, University of Basel, and the University of Waterloo.